 Now that you are familiar with the drives, be sure you save your work to the right one.
 Avoid saving to the C: drive, as it is the least stable.
 Saving on the L: Drive will put work in your class folder, but also makes it public to everyone in your class.
 The D: and E: drives will save to your memory device, flash drive, floppy disk, etc., so you can back up your lab work and take it with you when you leave the LAN.
 Your instructor will most likely instruct you on where and when to save your material.
 When in doubt, select either the L: drive or your own device, the D: or E: drives.

 Now you are logged in and you know a little bit about drives, now you are ready to work with files in the LAN.
-Windows XP uses a program called Windows Explorer to manage files.
-Windows Explorer lets you view all the files to which you have access, whether they are located on the hard drive or stored on a disk.
-You can open Windows Explorer by selecting its icon from the tool bar or by clicking on the Start button and selecting Windows Explorer from the Programs menu.
+Windows 8 makes it very easy to manage files.
+Yyou can access all of your files by simply clicking on This PC in the Start Menu.
+This lets you view all the files to which you have access, whether they are located on the hard drive or stored on a disk.

-To open a file, just double-click on the icon for the file in the Windows Explorer window.
+To open a file, just double-click on the icon for the file in the This PC window.
 You can also open files by choosing Open from the File menu.

-In the computer classroom, we sometimes use Windows Explorer to copy—and therefore save—files to and from disks because it allows us to see multiple drives simultaneously.
+In the computer classroom, we sometimes copy—and therefore save—files to and from disks because it allows us to see multiple drives simultaneously.
 To copy to or from a disk, click and drag files or folders from one location to another.

 MOVING AND COPYING FILES ON THE NETWORK DRIVE